 Asian coleslaw is a perfect side dish for any barbeque or party.
-It holds up well because the dressing doesn’t have any dairy products in the ingredients.
-Unlike a regular mayonnaise-based coleslaw, this one can sit out a bit on the buffet table for a while.Jump to Recipe
+It holds up well for hours because the dressing doesn’t have any dairy products in the ingredients.
+Unlike a regular mayonnaise-based coleslaw, this one can sit out a bit on the buffet table.Jump to Recipe